crake7/Defensor-Fortis-/README.md

 3. Run SSL Strip (it runs by default in port 10,000).
 Type in terminal: `sslstrip`

-4. Redirect packets from your computer from port 80 to SSL Strip (again, on port 10,000).
-Type in terminal:
-`iptables -t nat -A PREROUTING -p tcp --destination-port 80 -j REDIRECT --to-port 10000`
+4. Redirect packets from your computer from port 80 to SSL Strip (again, on port 10,000): `iptables -t nat -A PREROUTING -p tcp --destination-port 80 -j REDIRECT --to-port 10000`

 5. Run the tool.